Table of Contents

 Application-to-Person, 10-Digit Long Code (A2P, 10DLC) is a new messaging solution that allows businesses to send text messages from a 10-digit number in the US.

-The earlier system for sending messages from 10-digit numbers was not stable, reliable, and secure.
-Plus, it could not deal with large volumes, so most attempts to use a 10-digit number by a business get instantly tagged as spam.
+The earlier system for sending messages from 10-digit numbers was not stable, reliable, or secure.
+Plus, it could not deal with large volumes, so most attempts to use a 10-digit number by business messaging get instantly tagged as spam.

 But the new 10DLC system allows A2P texting at volume and overcomes, or at least curtails, most of the issues shared short codes face (listed below).